Are you on the way to starting your new business venture? Or are you just working on a new project for a specific client?

 The general rule for determining the length of any executive summary is that the number of pages should be at most 10% of the total number of pages of the entire document.
 Thus, the limit of writing an executive summary for a 100-page document would be ten pages.

 This length is not too long for the executives, busy managers, and CEOs to go through but long enough to entail all the necessary details about your project.

 The Tone And Language of an Executive Summary

-The tone and language with which you will write your executive summary will depend on the kind of target audience you are writing for.
+The tone and language you will write your executive summary will depend on the target audience you are writing for.
 You need to have complete information on the kind of audience you are writing for before determining your tone's professionality.
 So make sure to do thorough research.

 In simple words, use the tone and language that will resonate with your audience.